India’s Charge ‘d Affaires harassed by ISI in Islamabad

 India’s Charge d' Affaires harassed by ISI in Islamabad

-New Delhi, June 05: India's Charge d' Affaires, Gaurav Ahluwalia was chased in the Pakistan capital, Islamabad by a motor cycle borne person suspected to be from the ISI.
+New Delhi, June 05: India's Charge d' Affaires, Gaurav Ahluwalia was chased in the Pakistan capital, Islamabad by a motorcycle-borne person suspected to be from the ISI.

 This incident comes just days after India declared two Pakistan officials in the High Commission of Delhi as persona non grata after they were caught spying.